olgOk/CohortProject_2020/Project_4_Ising_Annealer/README.md

 ### [Task 3: ](Task_3.ipynb) Electronic Structure Calculations using Generalized Ising Hamiltonians

-In this task, we transformed k-local hamiltonian to 2-local hamiltonian.
-Once transformed, we solved the energy of the hydrogen atom as a function of the radius.
-For each radius, we determined the ground state energy using the exponential schedule.
+Using the annealing schedule determined from the previous task, we used it to solve a Hamiltonian representing the hydrogen atom as a function of the radius.
+For each radius we determined the ground state energy using simulated annealing using the exponential annealing schedule.
 Our results are illustrated below.

 <p align="center">
 <figure>
   <img src="img/Task3_Energy_vs_radius.png" alt="The results for task 3" align="center">
-  <figcaption>The ground state energy of the hydrogen atom solved using a simulated annealing procedure as a function of the radius.</figcaption>
+  <figcaption>The ground state energy of the hydrogen atom solved using a simulated annealing procedure as a function of the radius.
+The blue curve is the energy obtained from simulated annealing while the orage line represents the exact energy.
+Both curves overlap. </figcaption>
 </figure>
 </p>

-* Further challenges
+## Further challenges
+* In this task, we transformed k-local hamiltonian to 2-local hamiltonian.
+Once transformed, we solved the

 ## Further Challenges:
 * Explore the annealing procedure on the Mattis glass.